bigbadcyborg/Robotics-assignment-5/README.md

 * **Whisper (Speech-to-Text):**
 * Speak a clear English sentence into the microphone connected to the Jetson (e.g., "Hello, what can you tell me about robotics?").
-* Show the terminal on your Remote PC where your subscriber node prints the correctly transcribed text received from the Jetson's Whisper node.
+* Show the terminal on your Remote-PC where your publisher and subscriber nodes handling your request.

 * **LLaMa (Language Model Response):**

-* Take the transcribed text from the previous step and use your Remote PC client to send it as a goal to the LLaMa action server on the Jetson.
-* Show the LLaMa model processing the request on the Jetson's screen.
+* Show the LLaMa model processing the request on the screen.
 * Show the text response from LLaMa being received and displayed on the Remote PC.

 * **espeak (Text-to-Speech):**
-* Take the text response generated by LLaMa and use your Remote PC client to send it as a goal to the Espeak action server.
+* Take the text response generated by LLaMa and use your Remote PC client to send it as a goal to the Espeak publisher server.
-* Ensure the video captures the audio of the Jetson speaking the full response clearly.